Enfield correctional facility to close in 2018

 “Across the nation, elected leaders from both sides of the aisle are recognizing that these kinds of reforms are working, and Connecticut is leading these efforts,” Gov. Malloy added.
 “Violent, high-risk inmates are serving more of their original sentences than ever before.
 We are making real progress and in the process, improving lives and bettering our communities.”

-According to the news release, the closure will save Connecticut about $6.5 million in annual operating costs.
+This is said to save Connecticut about $6.5 million in annual operating costs.

+The closure of the Enfield correctional facility comes after the recent closures of the following facilities:

+- The Radgowski Annex Building at the Corrigan-Radgowski Correctional Center in Montville in April 2017 at savings of $3 million per year.